How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

 - Sesame seeds.

 If the food contains any of these allergens, it must be labelled to show it.
-Foods which contain chemical and compounds extracted from one of these allergen groups, must show the allergen name, it cannot only list the chemical name.
+Foods that contain chemicals and compounds extracted from one of these allergen groups must show the allergen name.
+It cannot only list the chemical name.
 For example, if a food contains oil extracted from soybeans, it must be labelled as “contains soybeans”.

 Your Rights Under Civil Law – The Consumer Protection Act

-We have already covered the Food Information for Consumers Act in the two sections above, and how it relates to people who suffer allergic reactions.
-However, there is a further legal framework in the UK, which also applies in allergy claim cases.
+We have already covered the Food Information for Consumers Act in the two sections above and how it relates to people who suffer allergic reactions.
+However, there is a further legal framework in the UK, which applies in allergy claim cases.

 This is the Consumer Protection Act 1987.
-Under these regulations, the onus is on food manufacturers to provide simple to read and understand, robust labels that will not fall off or become damaged easily.
+Under these regulations, the onus is on food manufacturers to provide simple, easy-to-read and understand, robust labels that will not fall off or become damaged easily.
 If they did, then a person may not be warned of the allergen content.
-If they are not warned, and it causes harm to the person with an allergy to the food in the packaging, then the food manufacturer could be deemed to have been negligent.
-If this were the case, they would then be liable to pay damages to the person who was harmed due to this negligence.
+And if they aren’t warned, and it causes harm to the person with an allergy to the food in the packaging, then the food manufacturer could be deemed negligent.
+If this were the case, they would then be liable to pay damages to the person harmed due to this negligence.
 You can find some excellent information about these laws on the UK Government website at this link:

 What Makes You Eligible To Sue A Restaurant?